NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models

 This separation allows the explicit scales to handle magnitude at the input and output boundaries, ensuring that the core linear transformation proceeds sequentially without intervening scalar operations, thereby reducing computational overhead on hardware accelerators.

-\paragraph{Step 3: Factorized Component Refinement.} Following initialization, we refine the factorized components to align with the full-precision block outputs.
+\paragraph{Step 3: Factorized Component Refinement.} Following initialization, we refine the factorized components of the current target linear layer to align with the full-precision block outputs.
 Unlike approaches that defer binary optimization to a global stage \cite{dbf} through PV-tuning \cite{pv_tuning}, we locally optimize these parameters during the block reconstruction phase.
 We jointly tune the continuous latent proxies $\mathcal{U}, \mathcal{V}$ and the scaling vectors $\mathbf{s}_1, \mathbf{s}_2$ using the Straight-Through Estimator (STE) \cite{ste}.
 Let $\mathcal{B}(\cdot)$ and $\widehat{\mathcal{B}}(\cdot)$ denote the full-precision and quantized mappings of the current transformer block (with all previously processed blocks fixed), respectively.
 The optimization objective is formulated as:

 This formulation allows gradients to propagate through the quantization function, enabling local identification of optimal sign structures while concurrently adjusting channel-wise magnitudes.
-Upon convergence, we fix $\mathbf{U}_{\pm1} = \mathrm{sign}(\mathcal{U})$ and $\mathbf{V}_{\pm1} = \mathrm{sign}(\mathcal{V})$ as the final binary values, and pack the binary weights into \texttt{int} values.
+Upon convergence, we fix $\mathbf{U}_{\pm1} = \mathrm{sign}(\mathcal{U})$ and $\mathbf{V}_{\pm1} = \mathrm{sign}(\mathcal{V})$ as the final binary values, and pack the binary weights into integer values.